-- 94 All Members shall observe the Code of Conduct and Voting Members are reminded that if they have a DPI or Other Interest in a matter being considered at a Meeting they are subject to statutory limitations or restrictions under the Code of Conduct on their right to participate and vote on that matter. - 95 Unless granted a Dispensation, a Voting Member shall: - 95.1 where they have a DPI, withdraw from any Meeting during the consideration of the matter in question; or - 95.2 where they have an Other Interest, either: - 95.2.1 withdraw from any Meeting during the consideration of the matter in question; or - 95.2.2 take part in the debate only to the extent permitted by the Code of Conduct and not vote. - 96 Unless previously granted and current, a request for a Dispensation shall be in writing and submitted to the Proper Officer as soon as possible before the Meeting or, failing that, at the start of the Meeting for which the Dispensation is required, and shall include: - 96.1 the description and the nature of the DPI or Other Interest in question; - 96.2 whether the Dispensation is required to participate at a Meeting in a debate or a debate and a vote; - 96.3 the date of the Meeting or the period (not exceeding the period between the request and the next date on which ordinary elections for Council will be held) for which the Dispensation is sought; and - an explanation as to why the Dispensation is sought. - A decision as to whether to grant a Dispensation shall be made at the beginning of the Meeting, by the Meeting of the Body in question and that decision will be final.
+- 96 All Members shall observe the Code of Conduct and Voting Members are reminded that if they have a DPI or Other Interest in a matter being considered at a Meeting they are subject to statutory limitations or restrictions under the Code of Conduct on their right to participate and vote on that matter. - 97 Unless granted a Dispensation, a Voting Member shall: - 97.1 where they have a DPI, withdraw from any Meeting during the consideration of the matter in question; or - 97.2 where they have an Other Interest, either: - 97.2.1 withdraw from any Meeting during the consideration of the matter in question; or - 97.2.2 take part in the debate only to the extent permitted by the Code of Conduct and not vote. - 98 Unless previously granted and current, a request for a Dispensation shall be in writing and submitted to the Proper Officer as soon as possible before the Meeting or, failing that, verbally at the start of the Meeting for which the Dispensation is required, then confirmed in writing, and shall include: - 98.1 the description and the nature of the DPI or Other Interest in question; - 98.2 whether the Dispensation is required to participate at a Meeting in a debate or a debate and a vote; - 98.3 the date of the Meeting or the period (not exceeding the period between the request and the next date on which ordinary elections for Council will be held) for which the Dispensation is sought; and - an explanation as to why the Dispensation is sought. - 99 A decision as to whether to grant a Dispensation shall be made at the beginning of the Meeting, by the Voting Members in question and that decision will be final.

-- 98 A Dispensation may be granted if, having regard to all relevant circumstances, any of the following apply: - 98.1 without the Dispensation the number of persons prohibited from participating in the particular business would be so great a proportion of the Meeting transacting the business as to impede the transaction of the business; - 98.2 granting the Dispensation is in the interests of persons living in the Council's area; or - 98.3 it is otherwise appropriate to grant a Dispensation.
+- 100 A Dispensation may be granted if, having regard to all relevant circumstances, any of the following apply: - 100.1 without the Dispensation the number of persons prohibited from participating in the particular business would be so great a proportion of the Meeting transacting the business as to impede the transaction of the business; - 100.2 granting the Dispensation is in the interests of persons living in the Council's area; or - it is otherwise appropriate to grant a Dispensation.